AMDphreak/FastTrackD-Projects/README.md

 # CookSystems FastTrackD-Projects
+This is a compilataion of my assignments from the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
 This is a meta-repo that contains nothing in it but this README containing a list of other repo's.
-It is a compilataion of my assignments from the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.

-Since I uploaded this after the fact, check the timestamps on the original projects.
+As this was uploaded this after the fact, check the timestamps on the original projects.

 Assignments:
 1. Java Assignments - https://github.com/AMDphreak?tab=repositories&q=%22java-assignment%22&type=&language=&sort=